raysan5/raylib/src/external/glfw/README.md

  - Bugfix: Video modes with a duplicate screen area were discarded (#1555,#1556)
  - Bugfix: Compiling with -Wextra-semi caused warnings (#1440)
  - Bugfix: Built-in mappings failed because some OEMs re-used VID/PID (#1583)
+ - Bugfix: Some extension loader headers did not prevent default OpenGL header inclusion (#1695)
  - [Win32] Added the `GLFW_WIN32_KEYBOARD_MENU` window hint for enabling access to the window menu
  - [Win32] Added a version info resource to the GLFW DLL
+ - [Win32] Disabled framebuffer transparency on Windows 7 when DWM windows are opaque (#1512)
  - [Win32] Bugfix: `GLFW_INCLUDE_VULKAN` plus `VK_USE_PLATFORM_WIN32_KHR` caused
    symbol redefinition (#1524)
  - [Win32] Bugfix: The cursor position event was emitted before its cursor enter